Muzznah/CreditRisk-Analysis_ML/README.md

 Using data from LendingClub; a peer-to-peer lending services, several machine learning models were used to assess, their relative performance to accurately predict credit risk.
 The analysis was done by cleaning the data and splitting it into Target variable(Loan status) and features(columns that served as input values to help predict the target value).
-Credit risk being an unbalanced classification problem(The ratio of good loans to risky loans being very high ), the following sampling techniques were used to train and evaluate models:
+Credit risk being an unbalanced classification problem(The ratio of good loans to risky loans being very high ), a variety of sampling techniques were used to get a balanced and representative sample, to train and evaluate models.

+Following sampling techniques and models were used:

 **1- Oversampling**</br>